jaspervries/stroommeter/readme.md

 ## Server-side

 The s0 and/or p1 script on the Raspberry Pi calculates power consumption per five minutes and sends that data every fifth minute over HTTP to a remote PHP script, which in turn stores the data in a MySQL/MariaDB database.
 The advantage of a remote server is that the SD card of the Pi doesn't get killed so quickly by lots of writes.
 And that you can easily run it on a shared hosting environment to access your energy usage statistics from anywhere.
 But you could very well run a webserver on the Pi and post the data to localhost.
 Either way the script in api/index.php receives the posted data.
 This must be accessible on a webserver.

 Configure your database credentials in dbconnect.inc.php.
 The database tables can be set up with setup/install.php.

-Lastly, the counters must be configured in config.inc.php.
+The counters must be configured in config.inc.php.
 Again, there are two counters, remove one if you only need one or add accordingly.

+The script calculatedaily.php must be set up to run as a cronjob once a day.
+It is recommended to run it shortly after midnight to have the daily aggregates available as soon as possible.
+The daily aggregates are used by some of the graphs in the GUI.

 ### Things to check